johnjansen/buffkit/README.md

 </div>

+## 🤖 Agentic Development Trial

+**This project represents an experimental approach to software development using AI agents.** We're using BDD-based specifications to deliver a moderately complex problem in a short time frame.
+This is a proving ground for an agentic development process that leverages:

+- **[Zed.dev](https://zed.dev)** and **[Warp.dev](https://warp.dev)** as our primary development interfaces
+- **Anthropic Claude Sonnet 4** doing the actual development work
+- **Graphiti MCP server** for persistent agent memory and learning
+- A self-evolving set of rules that guide the AI and enable continuous improvement

+We hope this will eventually become a useful tool, but for now it serves as a testbed for exploring how AI agents can effectively collaborate in complex software development tasks.

+---

 > **⚠️ ALPHA STATUS - v0.1.0-alpha**
 >
 > This project is in alpha.
 Core features are functional but the API may still change.
 Missing pieces: